blumf/lua_lite_i18n/README.md

 -- load in the translated texts, add to existing collection lite_i18n.load_packs("from_trans.csv", packs)

--- store all translation for later user lite_i18n.dump_packs(packs, "all_trans.csv")
+-- store all translation for later use lite_i18n.dump_packs(packs, "all_trans.csv")

 -- write the language module